KornkamonTantiwanit/DataScience_Capstone/README.md

    The file is zipped due to Github's policy and limitation.
 When extracted, it is a csv format downloaded from https://sgrudata.github.io/.
 The electricity metered data in 2018 is the holdout test data.
 4) 2019Floor2.zip:
    The csv file was also downloaded from https://sgrudata.github.io/, then zip and upload to Github.
 The electricity metered data in 2019 is the training data (targets).

+The PDF, Markdown, and R Script files are for running those data.